Rajashekarreddy25/c-/README.md

 ### character set:

-we have 4 Categories in character set
+We have 4 Categories in character set

-1.Alphbets:
+1. Alphabets:
-### Arrays in c
+### Arrays in C

-### array is a data strucutre which is used to store elements of same data type and memory allocated is contigou
+### An array is a data structure that is used to store elements of the same data type, and memory allocated is contiguous

 ✅ Field Width, Precision, and Suppression in C (printf() and scanf())